Lamin Jawneh

-Lamin Bunja Jawneh (born 31 October 1995) is a Gambian footballer who last played for Phoenix Rising FC in the USL Championship.
+Lamin Bunja Jawneh (born 31 October 1995) is a Gambian footballer who plays as a forward for Texoma FC in USL League One.

 Career

 Jawneh spent time with NPSL sides Inter Nashville and SGFC Eagles Maryland, before moving to Greek side Ialysos following a trial with the club.

 On 23 January 2020, Jawneh signed with USL Championship side Atlanta United 2.

 On 22 June 2022, Jawneh signed with Phoenix Rising FC on a 25-day contract.
 On 14 July, Jawneh's contract was extended through the end of the 2022 season.
 On 21 October, Phoenix Rising announced they had declined the 2023 contract option for Jawneh.

+Jawneh joined USL League One side Texoma FC on 13 February 2025, ahead of the club's inaugural season.